Close Menu

 The Basics: What Age Do Children Start School in the UK?

-In the UK, children typically start school in September after their fourth birthday.
+The most common question many parents have is, ‘What age do children start school in the UK?’
+Typically, children begin their formal schooling in September following their fourth birthday, entering the Reception year.
 This means that if a child turns four between September 1st of one year and August 31st of the next, they’ll start school that September.
 This first year is known as “Reception” and is part of the Early Years Foundation Stage (EYFS).

 Breaking Down the School Starting Age

-What If Your Child Was Born in the Summer?
+What If Your Child Were Born in the Summer?

 The Flexibility in Scotland and Northern Ireland